bonnfacekaranja-sys/bonnfacekaranja-sys/README.md

-## Hi there 👋
+# Hi there 👋

+I'm currently learning **AI** 🚀

-- 🌱 I’m currently learning Ai .
+- 🧠 I'm currently learning AI.
-- 👯 I’m looking to collaborate on Ai experts.
+- 🤝 I'm looking to collaborate with AI experts / enthusiasts.
-- 🤔 I’m looking for help with increasing my Ai skills .
+- 🛠️ Looking for help with increasing my AI skills.
-- 💬 Ask me about Crpto .
+- 💰 Interested in **crypto** too — feel free to ask me about crypto.
-- 📫 How to reach me: Bonnfacekaranja@gmail.com.
+- 📫 How to reach me: **bonnfacekaranja@gmail.com**

+Feel free to say hi or share resources / project ideas!